r0zita/Real_Munc-Real_NMDAR/README.md

 Use MCell3 to run the simulations. https://mcell.org/

-1. real munc positions and real NMDAR positions of syn #19 is in Real_Munc-Real_NMDAR.
+1. real munc positions and real NMDAR positions of syn #19 is in Real_Munc-Real_NMDAR repository: https://github.com/r0zita/Real_Munc-Real_NMDAR
 For other synapses (a) replace the synapse border from border_other_synapses (and rename it to Scene.geometry_border.mdl) (b) use the synapse munc and NMDAR positions and ids and put them in files:
 Scene.reactions.mdl and munc_release_site.mdl.